Glengarry Challenge Bonspiel (women)

 The trophy then became associated with a daytime competition for a number of years and with a mixed event for a short time.

 In 2003, the pin and the vase were reactivated.
 A tea pot and base were also given with winners engraved on the base.
 The winner of the trophy was declared the women's Club Champion.
 The antique tea pot is believed to be more than 100 years old and was donnated by Peggy Rotton.
 The base was crafted by Mr. Burnett, Mary Ellen Sofinski's father-in-law.
-In 2007 Eydie Savett donated pins for the runners-up of the Glengarry Challenge.
+In 2007 Eydie Savett donated pins, designed by Gloria Petrie, for the runners-up of the Glengarry Challenge.
 The pins are designed after the original Glengarry Silver Vase Trophy.
 The names of the runners-up are engraved on a base crafted by Marge VanSlyke.